 Employers are also required to provide a place, other than a bathroom, where the employee can express the milk free from view and from intrusion by coworkers or the public.

 The law applies to all employers covered by the Fair Labor Standards Act.
 An employer does not have to compensate a nursing mother for break time used to express breast milk.
 But if the employer already provides compensated break time for all employees, and the mother uses that time to express breast milk, then the law requires that she be compensated the same way that other employees are.

 Tips for Getting Your Supervisor on Board

-You can find practical strategies for approaching a supervisor in the US Department of Health and Human Services publication, The Business Case for Breastfeeding.
+You can find practical strategies for approaching a supervisor (and a sample letter to a supervisor) in the US Department of Health and Human Services publication, The Business Case for Breastfeeding .